learn-co-curriculum/uci-mod-3-methods-review/README.md

 say_greeting_five_times
 ```

-You should start to see that bigger programs could be build of methods caling
+You should start to see that bigger programs could be build of methods calling
 sub-methods and those sub-methods calling sub-sub-methods &mdash; just like
 we suggested in our example about "getting ready to go to work."